wooster0/shifting/README.md

-There is many people that believe there is no other choices apart from the services that are behind the well-known companies such as Google, Facebook and Microsoft.
-You might be surprised but there is a good quantity of alternatives to pretty much all of those companies' services.
+There are many people that believe there are no other choices apart from the services that are behind the well-known companies such as Google, Facebook and Microsoft.
+You might be surprised but there is a good number of alternatives to pretty much all of those companies' services.
 Aside from the better privacy, not only are these alternatives good, they are often advantageous in many ways.
 In fact, there are services where you might think "Why haven't I used this all along?".

 This list is about giving services a chance that are not part of one of the largest technology companies.
 But what's so bad about repeatedly supporting the same big tech companies?
 For one, not doing so is for the purpose of supporting the competition, other smaller companies.
-More competition means a wider variety of services to choose from.
-It implies a wider spectrum of services with perhaps one better than the other.
+More competition means a wider variety of services to choose from with perhaps one better than the other.
 A lack of competition means that only very few companies have a lot of power over a large amount of users, with little regulation.

 The hardest thing might be to get used to the new services and stopping old habits.
 It can be hard at first but remember that it is possible.

-Most of the services listed care about your privacy.
+Services listed here generally respect your privacy unless stated otherwise.

 ### Table of contents